Traffic Rules in Phuket

 Another unique aspect of driving in Phuket is navigating hilly terrain.
 The maximum elevation is 529 meters above sea level — not very high, but still requiring some driving experience.
 With the stunning landscapes, you’ll likely want to visit scenic viewpoints, many of which are at higher elevations.
 In fact, we’ve gathered the best ones here.
 Many travelers use motorbikes to reach remote locations.
 If you plan to do the same, it’s best to choose a more powerful motorbike.
 If you’re driving a car, opt for a four-wheel drive.
 Again, avoid overly difficult routes if you lack sufficient experience.

-Fill out the form, and we will forward your request so that someone can contact you and provide details about the terms and available motorcycle options.
+We’ve selected the three best bike rental companies.
+Fill out the form, and we’ll forward your request — they’ll contact you to provide details on the terms and pricing.

 What else to keep in mind when driving in Phuket: